 Maybe it’s just an elaborate psychological trick to get us to stress-eat candy, but without one mention of their product, this comes off as a genuine effort to channel the thing we all love most about Halloween: getting the bejeezus scared out of us.

 Topshop’s Stranger Things Pop-Up

 U.K. fast fashion and American horror might not seem like the most intuitive fit, but Topshop pulled off a fantastic Halloween campaign when they partnered with Netflix’s Stranger Things to launch a clothing line and the show’s second season.

 They created an impeccably detailed and immersive recreation of sets for fans to walk through in their flagship Oxford store.
 It was a fantastic way to draw in people walking on the streets, create a fun experience for fans and promote the partnership without coming off as contrived.

 Hell, anything that makes retail fun?
 That’s what we call a holiday miracle.

-We know we said we were only highlighting positive marketing campaigns, but we have to call out UK household brand Asda, which tried to sell the following “Mental Health Patient” costume:
+We know we said we were only highlighting positive marketing campaigns, but we have to call out U.K. household brand Asda, which tried to sell this “Mental Health Patient” costume:

 Luckily, mental health charity Time to Change swooped in to save the day, launching a social media hashtag #MentalPatient, which encouraged people to share their #MentalPatient outfits.
 It helped destigmatize mental illness, showing that those who struggle were simply normal humans, and transformed Asda’s insensitive, shameful moment into an opportunity to share and connect (social media at its best!).